plonerma/growing-review/README.md

 # Work in Progress: Review of Literature on Growing Neural Networks

+This repository serves as a place for keeping personal notes on relevant literature around growing artificial neural network.

 The article aims to summarize the existing literature concerned with growing artificial neural networks.
 For each paper it will list the most significant contribution.